jameshfisher/jameshfisher.com/_posts/2020-09-29-ecmascript-modules-in-nodejs.md

 ---
-title: "How do ECMAScript modules work in Node.js?"
+title: How do ECMAScript modules work in Node.js?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 Traditionally, Node.js uses the "CommonJS" module system,